Skip to content

 Further resources

-This microsite from the Canadian HIV/AIDS Legal Network provides a comprehensive and up-to-date overview and analysis of HIV-related criminalisation in Canada.
+This microsite from the HIV Legal Network provides a comprehensive and up-to-date overview and analysis of HIV-related criminalisation in Canada.

 From the Center for Interdisciplinary Research on AIDS Yale University: Overview of resources outlining criminal laws and analyses of case laws; empirical research in the US and Canada; legal and public health analyses; guidance, fact sheets and talking points; policy and consensus statements, and other relevant references on criminalization in a North American context.